CIDRAM/Docs/readme.en.md

 #### <a name="BLOCK_ENTIRE_COUNTRIES"></a>Can CIDRAM block entire countries?

 Yes.
-The easiest way to achieve this would be to install some of the optional country blocklists provided by Macmathan.
-This can be done with a few simple clicks directly from the front-end updates page, or, if you'd prefer for the front-end to remain disabled, by downloading them directly from the **[optional blocklists download page](https://bitbucket.org/macmathan/blocklists)**, uploading them to the vault, and citing their names in the relevant configuration directives.
+The easiest way to do this would be by installing the BGPView module and configuring it according to your needs.

 #### <a name="SIGNATURE_UPDATE_FREQUENCY"></a>How frequently are signatures updated?